Gardeners Shortlands team statement header

 Gardeners Shortlands operates a risk-based approach to identify and manage areas most vulnerable to human trafficking and labour exploitation.
 Our due diligence process assesses geographic, sectoral and supplier-level risks and informs audit frequency and depth.
 Where we identify risk indicators, Gardeners Shortlands implements immediate risk mitigation measures and works collaboratively with suppliers to remediate issues.

-Annual review and continuous improvement visual Annual review and continuous improvement We commit to an annual review of this modern slavery statement and related policies.
+A man and a woman are working together in a well-maintained garden, surrounded by lush greenery including potted plants, flowering shrubs, and neatly edged flower beds.
+The man is wearing a wide-brimmed straw hat and casual gardening clothes, while the woman is dressed in a white hat with an orange flower and outdoor attire.
+They are kneeling on the grass, tending to vibrant pink hydrangeas with a garden tool beside a small watering can.
+The background features a paved patio area, partially shaded by trees, indicating a peaceful and organized outdoor space typical of residential gardens in Shortlands.
+Natural daylight illuminates the scene, highlighting the healthy appearance of the plants and the pleasant environment, which is cared for by gardening services like those offered by Gardeners Shortlands, emphasizing landscape maintenance, planting, and flower bed upkeep across gardens in the local South London area.
+Annual review and continuous improvement We commit to an annual review of this modern slavery statement and related policies.
 This review evaluates audit findings, incident reports, effectiveness of reporting channels and the impact of training.
 Results are used to refine our approach and strengthen controls across the Gardeners Shortlands business and its supply chain.
 We track performance metrics, adjust supplier risk ratings and update procedures to reflect evolving legal and operational contexts.
 In closing, Gardeners Shortlands reiterates its firm stance: we will not tolerate modern slavery, and we will take decisive action to protect workers, enforce supplier accountability and continuously improve our anti-slavery measures.

 Gardeners Shortlands